-One goal is to strengthen strategic partnerships with business and education.
+We have identified strengthening strategic partnerships with business and education as a goal.
 We believe the most effective way to prepare the workforce is to respond to the current and future needs of regional businesses.
 We will continue to respond to business demand for both hard and soft skills.
 We consistently hear from businesses that many candidates while technically suited, lack the soft skills crucial to employee success.
 This is of particular concern with young people and those individuals with barriers.
 We will address these vital skills gaps through assessment, counseling, role modeling, and training.
 We will provide training opportunities to narrow the hard skills gap that have been identified.
-For example, defense industry sector jobs often require certifications.
+For example, healthcare industry sector jobs require certifications.
 In response to this demand, we provide training leading to those credentials, certifications and ultimately employment.
 (Benchmarks 1, 2 and 3)

-Another goal is to meet performance while putting people first.
-Each participant will be assessed to identify workforce strengths and weaknesses and how to prepare them to meet the labor market needs.
+A best practice and strength for our workforce area is meeting performance while putting people first.
+Each participant will be assessed, to identify workforce strengths and weaknesses, and prepared to meet the labor market needs.
 An individual employment plan will be developed to assist them in successfully obtaining and retaining employment.
 Our goal is to start people on a career pathway leading to a self-sufficient wage.
 We plan to offer youth work and learn opportunities to provide access to hard and soft skills.

-WIOA Performance Metrics Agreed Upon Goals for PY2020
+WIOA Performance Metrics Agreed Upon Goals for PY2022

 Adult Measures

 Employment Rate 2nd Quarter after exit 76%

-Employment Rate 4th Quarter after exit 72%
+Employment Rate 4th Quarter after exit 73%

-Median Earnings 2nd Quarter after exit \$5,900
+Median Earnings 2nd Quarter after exit \$6,300

-Credential Attainment within 4 Quarters after exit 59%
+Credential Attainment within 4 Quarters after exit 62.5%

-Measurable Skills Gains YTD 52%
+Measurable Skills Gains YTD 62%

 Dislocated Worker Measures

 Employment Rate 2nd Quarter after exit 80%

-Employment Rate 4th Quarter after exit 76%
+Employment Rate 4th Quarter after exit 77%

-Median Earnings 2nd Quarter after exit \$9,000
+Median Earnings 2nd Quarter after exit \$10,000

-Credential Attainment within 4 Quarters after exit 56%
+Credential Attainment within 4 Quarters after exit 56.5%

-Measurable Skills Gains YTD 55%
+Measurable Skills Gains YTD 63%

 Youth Measures

-Education and Employment Rate 2nd Quarter after exit 69%
+Education and Employment Rate 2nd Quarter after exit 70%

 Education and Employment Rate 4th Quarter after exit 65%

-Median Earnings 2 nd Quarter after Exit \$3,410
+Median Earnings 2 nd Quarter after Exit \$3,800

 Credential Attainment within 4 Quarters after exit 63%

-Measurable Skills Gains YTD 48%
+Measurable Skills Gains YTD 56%

 Wagner-Peyser Measures

-Employment Rate 2nd Quarter after exit 59%
+Employment Rate 2nd Quarter after exit 59.5%

-Employment Rate 4th Quarter after exit 58%
+Employment Rate 4th Quarter after exit 59.5%

-Median Earnings 2nd Quarter after exit \$6,500
+Median Earnings 2nd Quarter after exit \$6,700